Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 <h2 id="workplace">💼 An Enneagram 5 in the Workplace</h2>

 Enneagram Type 5s are known in the workplace for their analytical and independent approach to work.

+Stereotypically type 5s are the programmers, or the engineers, or the accountants.
 They have a strong desire to understand the details and inner workings of their field of expertise and often prefer working in roles that allow them to focus on research, analysis, and problem-solving.

-Type 5s value autonomy and may prefer working independently or in small groups rather than in a large team setting.
+Type 5s also value autonomy and may prefer working independently or in small groups.
+Large team settings and activities may make 5's feel uncomfortable and out of their element.
 They may find it challenging to work in environments requiring frequent social interaction or teamwork, as they prefer working in quieter and more reflective environments.

 While they are often highly skilled and knowledgeable in their areas of expertise, Type 5s may need help sharing their insights and ideas with others.
 They may need to be encouraged to communicate their knowledge and expertise with colleagues and may require additional support to develop their interpersonal skills.